 Rehab Centers Help Avoid Drug Relapse

-It takes great courage to make a commitment to quitting an addiction.
+It takes great courage to commit to quitting an addiction.
 Those with the bravery to enter an addiction treatment center are taking the first step towards bettering their lives.
-However, when a decision is made to get sober, the fear of drug relapse will almost certainly creep in.
-Thoughts of “what happens when I leave the rehab center?” are normal and shouldn’t discourage anyone on their recovery path.
+However, when deciding to get sober, the fear of drug relapse will almost certainly occur.
+Thoughts of “what happens do I do if I relapse on drugs?” are normal and shouldn’t discourage anyone on their recovery path.

-The good news is that there are a number of different studies, which show the first ninety days in recovery are when the highest percentage of relapses take place.
-No one is ever truly completely outside of the danger zone, but it does truly get easier day after day.
-The decision to enter our drug rehab facility allows for individuals to be monitored during the worst part of their recovery journey.
+The good news is that there are several different studies, which show the first ninety days in recovery are when the highest percentage of relapses take place.
+No one is ever truly entirely outside of the danger zone, but it does genuinely get more comfortable day after day.
+The decision to enter our drug rehab facility allows for individuals to receive monitoring and support during the worst part of their recovery journey.

 Warning Signs of Drug Relapse